JohannesDeml/CsvCharacterExtractor/README.md

 ![Csv Character Extractor workflow and functionality](https://i.imgur.com/ionpTPp.gif)

-This is a small tool to find all unique characters of a csv.
-The collected information can be used in order to know which specific characters of a language need to be supported.
+## Functionality
+Extract all unique characters of each column of a csv file, combine and manipulate results and store the results in text files for further usage.
-This tool was developed to create font assets for textmesh pro with just the characters you need.
-This is especially useful for languages like korean, japanese or chinese.
+This tool was developed to create font assets for TextmeshPro in Unity.
+Creating textures with just the character you need is essential for languages like Chinese, Japanese or Korean.

 ### Input
-* Input file can be dfined in config.xml, default value is "in/example.csv"
+* Input file can be defined in config.xml, default value is "in/example.csv"
 * Languages are defined in columns, first column defines the language name (see [example.csv](in/example.csv))
-* Column ID and Description will be ignored
+* Column `ID` and `Description` will be ignored
-* Newline (\n) and all emojis will be ignored
+* Newline character (\n\r) and all emojis will be ignored

 ### Output
 * Text files are created for each language and named "ColumnName.txt".
 Output path can be defined in config.xml